hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 cluster operation.
 The shadow service needs full access to the master service's spool directory to ensure that a restarted master service can pick up where it left off.

 The minimum memory requirement for the shadow service is *128MB*.
-In the event of failover, the shadow host must meet the same requirements as a host running the master service.
+In the event of fail over, the shadow host must meet the same requirements as a host running the master service.

 ### Execution Service